ankonzoid/artificio/image_rec/README.md

 ### Usage:

-The code can be run straight off the bat by executing `python image_rec.py` using our already trained models.
-This will output your answer images into the `answer` directory.
-The full procedure on this usage is:
+The code can be run immediately by executing `python image_rec.py` using our pre-existing trained models.
+This run will output your query answer images into the `answer` directory.
+The full procedure for this is:

 1) Place your query images into the `query` directory, inventory images into the `db/img_inventory_raw` directory, and training images into the `db/img_train_raw` directory.
 We already have default steakhouse food item images for you to use already.